Smart123s/ItchClaim/README.md

 ```bash
 itchclaim --login <username> claim
 ```
-This command logs the user in, refreshes the currently free games, and start claiming the unowned ones.
+This command logs in the user (asks for password if it's ran for the first time), refreshes the list of currently free games, and start claiming the unowned ones.

 #### Logging in
-If no password is provided via flags, you will be prompted to enter you password.
-However, if you don't have access to an interactive shell, you can provide you password via flags.
+If you don't have access to an interactive shell, you can provide you password via flags too.

 ```bash
 itchclaim --login <username> --password <password> --totp <2FA code or secret>